 In addition to this, portability is an important factor for me.
 Yes, you can get gaming laptops that have equivalent processing power to a desktop PC, however, until recently these machines were often big and bulky with large power requirements.
 With advancements in technology this is changing.

-If you’re willing to fork out a few dollars to pick one of these high end machines up, I’ve had my eye on the New Dell XPS 15 for some time now.
+If you’re willing to fork out a few dollars to pick one of these high end machines up, I’ve had my eye on the 2020 HP Pavillion 15.
 This guy is jammed pack full of power and is going to find the top spot in my, “Best Laptops for PLC Programming” list below.

 That said, Intel’s next-gen chips are getting faster, more robust and more portable, packing the power you would typically only find in desktop PC’s or multi-thousand dollar gaming rigs such as the one I eluded to previously.
 Provided you are buying a newer laptop (or one of the laptops I reveal at the end of this article), clock speed is likely not going to be an issue.